 If you're considering laser, implant or cataract vision correction, we encourage you to look over the following information, research your options and decide what 's best for you.
 We'll be there to answer any questions and help in the process.

 Quite simply, your doctor and the technology he or she uses.
 In laser or implant vision correction, experience and expertise are key factors in yielding excellent results.
-The team at Vance Thompson Vision takes pride in being world leaders in quality vision correction and setting global standards for care.
+The teams at Vance Thompson Vision in Bozeman, Sioux Falls, and Fargo take pride in being world leaders in quality vision correction and setting global standards for your care.

 In addition to their precise techniques, training and distinctions—like having the region's only doctor team Fellowship Trained in Corneal and Refractive Surgery—they lead the way in the future of laser and vision correction with extensive research and a commitment to using only the most advanced technology available.